NickAger/nickager.github.io/_posts/2016-03-07-DocumentPicker.md

 }
 ```

-`NADocumentPicker` returns a [`Future` ](https://github.com/Thomvis/BrightFutures#examples).
-Hooking into `onSuccess` provides the URL of the file choosen by the user.

 ## Implementation details.

 One of the challenges of keeping a simple API, was how to ensure that the `NADocumentPicker` object remains in memory until the [`Future` ](https://github.com/Thomvis/BrightFutures#examples) completes.
-The trick I used was to add a reference count to the object that is only freed `onComplete`:
+The trick I used was to add a reference count to the object that is only freed when `onComplete` fires:

 ```swift
 public class NADocumentPicker : NSObject {